mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 }
 {% endhighlight %}

-The <code>ApplicationEventProducerService</code> is responsible for pushing an event into the atmosphere so that other parts of the system can see it fly and catch it if they want.
+The <code>ApplicationEventProducerService</code> is responsible for pushing an event into the atmosphere, so that other parts of the system can see it flying and catch it if they want.
 The service (which acts as an example for your business logic that creates events) uses <code>org.springframework.context.ApplicationEventPublisher</code> to fulfil its purpose.
 This bean is the point in the Spring framework which lets us publish application events.
-As you might have notices, the method <code>publishEvent</code> can take any object to publish, it does not require a certain class type to do that (anymore...).
+As you might have noticed, the method <code>publishEvent</code> can take any object to publish, it does not require a certain class type to do that (anymore...).

 #### 3. Event receiver